astorfi/TensorFlow-World/docs/0-welcome/welcome.rst

 The tutorials in this section is just a start for going into TensorFlow world.
 The source code is available at `this link`_.

 We using Tensorboard for visualizing the outcomes.
 TensorBoard is the graph visualization tools provided by TensorFlow.
 Using Google’s words: “The computations you'll use TensorFlow for - like training a massive deep neural network - can be complex and confusing.
 To make it easier to understand, debug, and optimize TensorFlow programs, we've included a suite of visualization tools called TensorBoard.”
 A simple Tensorboard implementation is used in this tutorial.

+**NOTE:***

-The details of Tensorboard and its advantages will be presented in more advanced tutorials.
+     * The details of summary operations, Tensorboard and their advantages are beyond the scope of this tutorial and will be presented in more advanced tutorials.

 --------------------------